felixm-byte/talking-train/README.md

 ## Key files
 - hardware/working-model.stl is the final 3D model - you can upload this straight to JLC3DP and print out
-- hardware/BOM.xlsx is the bill of materials
+- hardware/BOM.xlsx is the bill of materials, upload this to LSCS.com to order all.
 - hardware/Gerber_V1 is the Gerber file for PCB production
 - software/ contains the line creation tool and the software for the ESP32 to run.